Umbria Bike Tour Write a review

 Umbria Bike Tour itinerary

-Independent arrival Perugia.
+Independent arrival in Perugia.
 Perugia’s stone alleyways link cozy piazzas framed by Gothic palaces and friendly cafes.
-The “Corso”, the town’s 19th-century shopping promenade, is its main artery off of which hundreds of twisting medieval streets wind through the city’s ancient hilltop location.
+The main shopping promenade, “il Corso,” is the central artery while hundreds of narrow medieval streets wind around this ancient hilltop town.
 Perugia is the perfect introduction to Umbria’s vibrant contemporary culture which is rooted firmly in its glorious past.
-Meet your guide(s) at the train station at 14:00 and transfer to the countryside where we begin our first ride to the wine-producing village of Torgiano.
+Meet your guide(s) at the train station at 2 p.m. and transfer to the countryside where we begin our first ride to the wine-producing village of Torgiano.
 You will have time to explore the town and the fantastic Lungarotti wine museum before continuing on to Bevagna, a beautiful walled village with Roman, Medieval, and Renaissance architecture.
-Our hotel is a converted 12th century convent.
-Bevagna also boasts some excellent trattorias and wine bars where we will enjoy an aperitivo before dinner at the Osteria Podestà.
+Our hotel, Il Chiostro, is a converted 12th-century convent.
+Bevagna also boasts some excellent trattorias and wine bars where we will enjoy a drink before dinner at the Osteria Podestà.
 Overnight Bevagna.
-(Mileage: easy, flat 50 km/31 mi).
-(Let us know if you would like to stay the Saturday night in Perugia.
-We will be happy to recommend hotels) .
+Let us know if you would like to stay the Saturday night in Perugia.
+We will be happy to recommend hotels.
+Overnight Bevagna.
 Hotel and dinner included.

-Assisi rises dramatically on a hill beneath Monte Subasio, in the heart of Umbria.
+Assisi rises dramatically on a hill beneath Monte Subasio in the heart of Umbria.
 Like so many Umbrian towns, Assisi has its own particular color, a rosy glow reflected from the pink hues of the locally quarried stone used in the town’s centuries’ old buildings.
-You will have time in the morning to explore Assisi and visit the basilica of San Francesco, famous for its 14th century frescoes depicting the life of St. Francis attributed to Giotto.
-A delightful afternoon ride takes you to the charming walled village of Spello through ancient olive groves.
+You will have time in the morning to explore Assisi and visit the basilica of San Francesco, famous for its 14th-century frescoes depicting the life of St. Francis attributed to Giotto.
+A delightful afternoon ride takes you to the charming walled village of Spello past ancient olive groves.
 It is then a short ride back to Bevagna.
 Strong riders can do a challenging optional ride via Gualdo Cattaneo.
-Overnight in Bevagna.
-(Mileage: moderate 50 km/31 mi, with optional challenging extension) Hotel, breakfast and dinner included.
+Overnight Bevagna.
+Hotel, breakfast and dinner included.